-Shares of beneficial interest issued by diversified management companies that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940.
+Shares of beneficial interest issued by diversified management companies, commonly called mutual funds.
 Shares may not represent more than 10 percent of the fund's or pool's asset and no more than 10% of the total portfolio may be invested in shares of any one money market mutual fund.

-11-11.
+11-1140.
 MORTGAGE OR ASSET-BACKED SECURITIES